 Almost all the women in the following portfolios were convicted of homicide.
 Whether currently incarcerated, or released after serving decades in prison, they are so much more than the one act that sent them to prison.
-They are all hard-working, resilient, dignified, introspective, and remorseful.
+They are hard-working, resilient, dignified, introspective, and remorseful.
 They strive to live a meaningful life, to be worthy of our compassion.

 Which leaves us as a society with the question: what do we do with a redeemed life?